drsamibioinfo/ebi/README.md

 select * from ebi.student where student_name = 'John';
 ```

-Or if you `student_name` is meant to carry full names of students, then we should select using
+Or if `student_name` is meant to carry full names of students, then we should select using

 ```shell script
 select * from ebi.student where student_name LIKE 'John%'